U.S. employers wary of coronavirus 'immunity' tests as they move to reopen

 Interest in antibody tests from employers has fallen in recent weeks as reports have suggested that it is too early to conclude that antibodies to the new coronavirus translate into immunity.
 The American Medical Association cautioned on Thursday that these tests do not determine an individual’s immunity.

-“Many employers ... are realizing that antibody testing isn’t going to be a silver bullet and really isn’t going to bring them any value,” said David Zeig, a lead consultant on clinical services at Mercer.
+“Many employers ... are realizing that antibody testing isn’t going to be a silver bullet and really isn’t going to bring them any value,” said David Zieg, a lead consultant on clinical services at Mercer.

 Other employers worry about their liability if they administer and interpret such tests, or are concerned about test costs and availability.
 Some were spooked by a flood of tests that hit the market before being reviewed by regulators for accuracy, which has contributed to confusion over results.